-NEW IAIL FACILITY
+NEW JAIL FACILITY

-The new jail, now under design, will accommodate 400 inmate beds, administrative facilities, medical facilities to treat and house inmates with minor medical issues, inmate rehabilitation programs, and a courtroom.
+The new jail, now under designconstruction with a planned opening in 2017, will accommodate 400 inmate beds, administrative facilities, medical facilities to treat and house inmates with minor medical issues, inmate rehabilitation programs, and a courtroom.
 The new facility is located at the Truck City/Suzanne Lane site, located east of Old Highway 99 South Road, between Suzanne Lane and McFarland Lane.
+The new jail was designed, and the site has space available, to accommodate a future 400-bed expansion if necessary.